KoelLabs/.github/profile/README.md

 ## Roadmap
 - [x] Acquire funding from Mozilla Builders
+- [x] Evaluate existing IPA transcription models
+- [x] Fine-tune/train and evaluate a model that does IPA transcription with timestamps for English
+- [x] Create a proof of concept feedback pipeline
+- [x] Create a web application that allows desktop users to practice audio clips from their favorite shows
 - [ ] Evaluate existing models for pitch accent, ToBI intonation labeling, stress accent detection, etc.
-- [ ] Fine-tune/train and evaluate a model that does IPA transcription with timestamps for English
 - [ ] Curate a small evaluation dataset for prompt engineering and LLM choice.
 This will include a handful of everyday speech phenomena to ensure the model can explain the relevant tongue positioning, etc.
 - [ ] Create and iterate on an LLM pipeline to provide feedback to the user
 - [ ] Create/license visuals/animations for each phoneme (there are less than 40 relevant for English) and curate a database of common words in different languages that can be used to explain English sounds to their native speakers
-- [ ] Create a web application that allows desktop users to practice audio clips from their favorite shows (see the [Figma demo](https://www.figma.com/proto/VPHimCfONGurh0s07IKova/Mozilla_Pitch?node-id=2-187&t=slW83co4vzXQNPGt-1&scaling=scale-down&content-scaling=fixed&page-id=0%3A1))
 - [ ] Support more languages for learning
 - [ ] Expand the number of available audio sources (e.g., audiobooks from LibriVox)
 - [ ] Recommendation system that recommends movies/shows that are appropriate for a learner’s language level